inssein/inssein.com/content/blog/web-development-reducing-barriers-to-entry/index.md

 Once I got a bit better, I quickly found new and better tools.

 - Companies offering free web hosting with direct FTP access, databases and languages pre-installed.
-- I got "access" (cough) to tools like Microsoft FrontPage and Macromedia DreamWeaver
+- I got "access" (cough) to tools like Microsoft FrontPage and Macromedia DreamWeaver.
 - The explosion of PHP because it was free.
-I almost got into ColdFusion, but good thing it wasn't free 😉
+I almost got into ColdFusion, but good thing it wasn't free 😉.
 - My dad worked at a place with access to fancy printers, and printed me a few books.
 One of them was about setting up an entire e-commerce system with PHP and MySQL.

 ## Giving Back